Knowledge base

 To export files received by email:

-2. View the email message containing the attachments you want to save.
+- Consult the email message containing the attachments you wish to save.

-4. … or directly above the attached files:
+- … or directly above the attached files to start the download or save to kDrive:

-• Select Save all to kDrive to choose the kDrive (from those you are attached to by your Organization) and the desired location on it to save the files.
+zipformat archive to download to your device. - Save all in kDrive allows you to choose the kDrive (from those you are attached to by your Organization) and the desired location on it to save the files:

 Has this FAQ been helpful?

-This guide explains how to delete an Infomaniak account (i.e., user account), which means removing your access to the Manager and/or the Infomaniak Mail web app ksuite.infomaniak.com/mail.
+This guide explains how to delete an Infomaniak account (i.e., user account), which means deleting your access to the Manager and/or the Infomaniak Web Mail app ksuite.infomaniak.com/mail.

 Preamble

-• This operation does not delete the email addresses accessed from the account in question (except for some free offers, but in this case, it is specified to you before the deletion operation).
+- This operation does not delete the email addresses accessed from the account in question (except for some free offers, but in this case, this is specified to you before the deletion operation).

 Delete an Infomaniak / Mail account